Amantini1997/FromUbuntu/AIP/Lecture1.md

 ### Sound Ordering

-<div style="margin-top: -16px; margin-bottom: 16px;"> We know that A achieves be, but we don't know when exactly.</div>
+<div style="margin-top: -16px; margin-bottom: 16px;"> We know that A achieves B, but we don't know when exactly.</div>

 - **Necessary Ordering** A →<sub>n</sub> B : A is always TRUE one step before B becomes TRUE;
 - **Greedy Necessary Ordering** A →<sub>gn</sub> B : A is TRUE one step before B becomes TRUE for the first time, rather than every time;